EdwinVW/akka.net-warehouse-sample/README.md

 ![Actor Hierarchy](actor-hierarchy.png)

 For every store a *Store* actor is created.
 The store actor creates a *Customer* actor per customer.
-Every customer actor creates a *Scanner* actor to represent the a barcode scanner.
+Every customer actor creates a *Scanner* actor to represent a bar-code scanner.
 In this demo, customers with a scanner are simulated by letting the customer actor repeatedly send a scheduled message to *Self* at random intervals.

-The *Inventory* actor creates a *Product* actor per available product in the inventory.
-I chose this solution in order to serialize access to the product stock-amount (state) by multiple customers.
-In the initial design, I did this by letting the single InventoryActor handle this.
-This worked but introduced a bottle-neck at the InventoryActor (mailbox filled up) and increased the response-times which was bad for the customers.

 The *Sales* actor accumulates all sales.
 Only products actually sold are added - back-ordered products will not show up in the sales report.

 The *BackOrder* actor tracks the list of products that must be back-ordered because of insufficient stock.

+### Handling concurrency on inventory
+Because multiple customers could order the same product at the same time, I needed to serialize access to the products' stock-amount.
+I solved this problem by letting the *Inventory* actor create a *Product* actor per available product in the inventory.
+Every product actor has as its state the amount of products in stock.

+### Refactoring
+In my initial design, I tried to solve the concurrency problem by letting a single inventory actor handle this.
+While this solution worked, it introduced a performance bottle-neck at the inventory Actor.
+Its mailbox filled up quite rapidly which decreased the performance of the system.

+This demonstrates that it's important that you experiment with several solutions for your problem or partition your problem in a different way in order to solve it efficiently using an Actor Model approach.
+My advice would be to always start drawing out the actor hierarchy on a whiteboard (or do some [Event Storming](http://eventstorming.com/)) to validate your design before implementing it.

 ## Start Solution
 The *Start* solution contains the initial version of the demo application.
 All actors run in a single process.
 This process is the *Warehouse* console application.
 When this project is started, the application initializes and waits for a keypress before starting the simulation.